chinelon/Practicum/readme.md

 ✨ With a sprinkle of smart security tools and good design practices, I aim to:

-- Implement **adaptive rate limiting** to slow down bad actors and protect performance.
+- Implement **adaptive rate limiting** to slow down threat actors and protect performance.
 - Deploy **honeytokens** to catch attackers red-handed.
 - Develop a **secure design framework** tailored for modern web APIs using JavaScript.